ArlenBalesA/asgard-adminmenu/README.md

 - Change CITIZENID to your citizen ID
 - To make extra admins, follow the same process, change the 1 at the start of the SQL to 2, 3, 4 etc for whichever number you are adding.
 A unique ID is required each time
-- You can remove certaiun options if you want an admin with restricted access
+- You can remove certain options if you want an admin with restricted access

 # Features
  - Clean minimalist UI, similar to nopixel style